 Today, when you talk about good company culture, the gigantic company Google always comes into mind.
 According to their website, Google offers a relaxing environment for their employees with their informal atmosphere.

 Their office is like a playground with various facilities they can use anytime, something they believe helps employees have fresher ideas compared to just sitting in their desks looking at their computer all day long.

-Employees can contribute to projects, they are always encouraged to share ideas and raise questions.
+Employees can collaborate, contribute to projects, they are always encouraged to share ideas and raise questions.
 Everyone is heard and valued, that’s what makes Google’s company culture especially alluring.